Skip to Main Content

 The sensory experience at this tier of Thai dining is defined by immediacy.
 Dishes arrive without ceremony, hot and direct.
 The visual register is the deep amber of a good massaman, the bright green of a papaya salad, the thin char lines on grilled proteins.
 These are not presentations engineered for a camera; they are presentations engineered for a dinner table.
 Compared to the architectural plating at venues like Providence in Los Angeles or the choreographed service at The French Laundry in Napa, a neighborhood Thai counter operates at the opposite register of intention.
 That is not a criticism.
 It is a different contract with the diner, and for many people the more honest one.

-In that broader American dining context, the gap between a Michelin-decorated room and a neighborhood storefront is not simply one of quality.
+In that broader American dining context, the gap between a fine dining room and a neighborhood storefront is not simply one of quality.
 It is one of format and purpose.
 Places like Le Bernardin in New York City, Smyth in Chicago, or Atomix in New York City are asking a diner to submit to a structured experience.
 A neighborhood Thai spot is asking a diner to sit down and eat.
 Both have value.
 The question is what you need on a given night.

 Burbank as a Dining Context